By: Robert Avsec, Executive Fire Officer

-As an Acting District Chief – I was the only women at the table and I was discussing with the Shift Commander the need for multipurpose blades for the K12 saws in our district – we had a lot of flat metal roofs in my district and were running through the wood blades.
+As an Acting District Chief – I was the only women at the table and I was discussing with the Shift Commander the need for multipurpose blades for the K12 saws in our district – we had a lot of flat metal roofs (check this website for options) in my district and were running through the wood blades.
 The Commander turns to the officer sitting next to me and says, “Is that what she needs?”
 I felt invisible.

 Examples of feeling inclusive